BhuvanCS/techwiz-ecommerce/README.md

-# Food Delivery Website
+# TechWiz - Ecommerce website for Tech Products
-### E-commerce product page
+### E-commerce Featured Products Page and Product Detail Page

-A modern and responsive food ordering website with a clean design.
-Explore various categories, view the menu, and seamlessly order your favorite dishes online.
+A modern and responsive website for tech goods with a clean design.
+Explore various categories, view all featured products, view details about a product, choose your favourite variant, and order your goods online.

 ## Technologies Used